 (b) taken into consideration any response to the notice that is received from the council within 21 days after the notice is given.

-2.11 Consultation with councils-development with impacts on local heritage

-- (1) This clause applies to development carried out by or on behalf of a public authority if the development: - (a) is likely to affect the heritage significance of a local heritage item, or of a heritage conservation area, that is not also a State heritage item, in a way that is more than minor or inconsequential, and - (b) is development that this Policy provides may be carried out without consent. - (2) A public authority, or a person acting on behalf of a public authority, must not carry out development to which this clause applies unless the authority or the person has: - (a) had an assessment of the impact prepared, and - (b) given written notice of the intention to carry out the development, with a copy of the assessment and a scope of works, to the council for the area in which the heritage item or heritage conservation area (or the relevant part of such an area) is located, and - (c) taken into consideration any response to the notice that is received from the council within 21 days after the notice is given.
+2.11 Consultation with councils-development with impacts on local heritage 2.11 consultation with councils development with impacts on local nentage (1) This clause applies to development carried out by or on behalf of a public authority if the development: No. No local heritage items will (a) is likely to affect the heritage significance of a local heritage item, or of a heritage conservation area, that is not also a State heritage item, in a way that is more than minor or inconsequential, and be impacted due to the proposed activity. (b) is development that this Policy provides may be carried out without consent.
+(2) A public authority, or a person acting on behalf of a public authority, must not carry out development to which this clause applies unless the authority or the person has: (a) had an assessment of the impact prepared, and (b) given written notice of the intention to carry out the development, with a copy of the assessment and a scope of works, to the council for the area in which the heritage item or heritage conservation area (or the relevant part of such an area) is located, and (c) taken into consideration any response to the notice that is received from the council within 21 days after the notice is given.